HITECHCRIME/HC_SG09_Ignorant/README.md

 but way too many things you did to me i've got no single reason to make me sway
 Cold elbow through the face

+One of the earliest prototypes from 2018.
+It was a time for rather aggressive lyrics to express that slow-burning impending relationship trainwreck and treatment injustice.
+Thank goodness that ended quicker than previous couple of ones (survived 5 months of struggling with a real bad case of a denialist untreated bpd on the other side, I hope it is for the better for both sides). .